1 Introduction: What facts do we want to explain?

 Of course, looking at the extremes only tells us so much.
 Most countries fall somewhere in the middle, although the data has a heavy left tail (there are more very, very poor countries than there are very very rich ones).
 The histogram below illustrates the distribution.
 (Notice that the x axis has a log scale!)

-This is also potentially misleading: we’re counting countries, but some countries have more people in than than others!
 We can also think about the number of people living in countries at different levels of development.
-The fact that emerges that many fewer people live in places that are very poor relative to 1960 (largely driven by the dramatic growth in China and India).
-This can be seen in the below plot, where countries are weighted by their population.
-The punchline is that there’s been a shift since in 1960, where a huge mas of the world population lived in countries where real GDP per capita was roughly 1000, but now much of that has shifted to places where it’s closer to 10,000.
-(And very, very few people live in countries where the GDP per capita is close to 100,000 dollars.2
+Many fewer people live in countries that are extremely poor on average.
+This can be seen in the next plot, where countries are weighted by their population.
+The punchline is that there’s been a shift since in 1960, where a huge mass of the world population lived in countries where real GDP per capita was roughly 1000, but now much of that has shifted to places where it’s closer to 10,000.
+(And very, very few people live in countries where the GDP per capita is close to 100,000 dollars).2

 1.2 Fact 2.
 Countries that are richer (per capita) tend to have more physical capital per worker,save and invest at a higher rate, have a higher level of human capital, and are more productive